 The Water Conservation and Irrigation Commission of New South Wales, which is the constructing authority for the dam, carried out investigations of several dam sites on the Dumaresq River near Mingoola Station homestead, which is approximately 39 miles from Tenterfield.
 Foundation drilling supplemented by a geophysical survey carried out by the Commonwealth Bureau of Mineral Resources disclosed unfavourable foundation conditions at all sites, the depth of alluvium overlying sound rock exceeding 150 feet in all cases.
 In an endeavour to obtain more economical storages, investigations were extended to tributary streams and superficially suitable sites have been located on Pike Creek and the Mole River.
 A geophysical survey was made at each of these sites and preliminary comparative estimates prepared to determine the relative economy of providing one large storage at Mingoola or two smaller storages on the tributaries.
-Following exploratory drilling of the tributary sites, a report is now being compiled for submission to the participating States.
+Following exploratory drilling of the tributary sites, a report dealing with alternative storage proposals and possible amendments to the existing Agreement was submitted to the participating States.
+This report is at present under consideration.